team-quizki/quizki-backend/README.md

   1. Initialize a user.
 You may or may not need `sudo`. `$ [sudo] mysql -u root -p < ./src/main/resources/META-INF/sql/init_quizki2_user.sql`
   2. Populate the database.
 The password for the `quizki2` user in mysql is `quizki2.` `$ mysql -u quizki2 -p < ./src/main/resources/META-INF/sql/populate_quizki2_db_20190201.sql`

-You can check that it is working by entering the database. `$ mysql -u quizki2 -p quizki2_db`
+You can check that it is working by entering the database. `$ mysql -u quizki2 -p quizki2_db --execute="show tables;"` You should see a list of 'Tables in quizki2 db'.

 ## Development Server
 To get the backend running on your local machine, you will need a MySQL daemon running and you will need to compile and run the application.
 Follow these steps each time you want to run the backend.